Amonkhet/Memory-Chambers/REPORT.md

 **Evaluation techniques**:
 - Observational methods: cooperative evaluation, post-task walkthroughs.
-- Querying technique: semi-structured interviews, questionnaires.
+- Querying technique: questionnaires.

+We adopted cooperative evaluation and post-task walkthroughs during observations.
+Cooperative evaluation allow user and experimenter to coomunicate, actively expressing the feelings and critizing the software during the game.
+And it can help reduce reduces intimidation and frustration since our game may not be intuitive for people who don't play game.

-**Participants**: Our target audience is aged between 16 to 30 (catered for students and young people) who enjoy narrative-driven puzzle/adventure games, atmospheric story experiences, and exploration.
+**Participants**: Our target audience is aged between 18 to 30 (catered for students and young people) who enjoy narrative-driven puzzle/adventure games, atmospheric story experiences, and exploration.
 We also include some causal players who play games less often, but enjoy aesthetics/emotion.
-To ensure the representativeness, we aim to balance between age (approx 20% high school students, approx 60% university students, approx 20% working adults); gender (males/females); platform familiarity (at least 50% have experience on Unity.)
+To ensure the representativeness, we aim to balance between age (approx 70% university students, approx 30% working adults); gender (males/females); platform familiarity (at least 50% have experience on Unity.)

 **Stratified quota sampling**:
 - Puzzle-enthusiasts: 4 (33%)